 [Section 10C inserted by No. 55 of 2010 s.
 5.]

 10D.
-Commissioner may direct an incorporated association to apply for incorporation under another law
+Commissioner may direct incorporated association to apply for registration or incorporation as company etc.

 (1) This section applies if the Commissioner is satisfied that the continued incorporation of an association under this Act would for any reason be inappropriate, including —